St. Louis Car Accident Attorneys

 - Take Pictures: Everyone has a cell phone these days.
 If possible, take multiple photographs with different angles of the accident scene.
 If it’s not possible to take pictures at the scene, take pictures of any damage to your vehicle.

-- Call your Insurance Company: Tell your insurance company that you’ve been injured in an accident as soon as possible.
+- Call your Insurance Company: Tell your own insurance company that you’ve been injured in an accident as soon as possible.
 It’s important to cooperate with them, and be honest.
-If the insurance company learns that you lied about anything, it could cost you.
+If you did not cause the crash, you will be primarily dealing with the other driver’s company.

 When The Insurance Company Downplays your Injuries